aws-deepracer-community/deepracer-for-cloud/docs/windows.md

 ## Prerequisites

 The basic installation steps to get a NVIDIA GPU / CUDA enabled Ubuntu subsystem on Windows can be found in the [Cuda on WSL User Guide](https://docs.nvidia.com/cuda/wsl-user-guide/index.html).
-Ensure you have an [updated nvidia driver](https://developer.nvidia.com/cuda/wsl/download) that will work with WSL.
+Ensure you have an updated [nvidia cuda enabled driver](https://developer.nvidia.com/cuda/wsl/download) that will work with WSL.

 The further instructions assume that you have a basic working WSL using the default Ubuntu distribution.